CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 ### 1. Download and compile PepAD

 Download or clone this repository.
-PepAD is written in Fortran 90 and requires the Intel `ifx` compiler.
-The provided compilation script locates the source, runtime library, and manual relative to its own location, so it can be called from the repository root:
+PepAD is written in Fortran 90 and requires the Intel Fortran compiler `ifx`.
+The provided script `compile_code.sh`, which locates the `src/`, compiles the PepAD code:

 ```bash
 git clone https://github.com/CarolHall-NCSU-CBE/PepAD-User-Friendly-Package.git